 Michael Tobis (mt for short), a colleague of mine who works at the University of Texas Institute for Geophysics runs a very interesting online climate/energy/science magazine called Planet 3.0.
-Prior to this, he used to post on the science blog, Only in it for the Gold (which he has shifted under Planet 3.0).
-Mt was kind enough to feature my article refuting Fred Singer’s claims (Proxy Evidence for Recent Warming) on Planet 3.0.
+Prior to this, he used to post on the science blog, Only in it for the Gold (which he has now moved to Planet 3.0). mt was kind enough to feature my article refuting Fred Singer’s claims (Proxy Evidence for Recent Warming) on Planet 3.0.

 A person by the name of Pat Frank on WUWT responded to this post by saying this.
 He claims that there is no physical theory backing up proxy reconstructions, that paleoclimate variables thus obtained are not physically real and that paleoclimatologists are guilty of "statistical hokum" by scaling a measurement to a trend and calling it temperature.
 This post is motivated by the aforementioned accusation.

 First of all, let me start by pointing out the irony of this situation.
 Fred Singer (who is confused with Patrick Michaels by the WUWT commenter – get your facts straight...
 Oh wait…) was the person to claim that proxies do not show 20th-century warming.
 He used this (false) hypothesis to claim that global warming was not happening.
 Therefore, it is clear that he puts faith in proxy reconstructions as he uses them to argue his point.
 Now, we have another denier claiming that proxy reconstructions have no physical meaning, which would nullify what Singer said in the first place!
 Oh, the irony… In any case, let me bring you some scientific snippets (aka truth) on the topic.